PrefectHQ/prefect/docs/tutorials/index.md

 If you have used Prefect 1 ("Prefect Core") and are familiar with Prefect workflows, we still recommend reading through these first steps, particularly [Run a flow within a flow](/tutorials/first-steps/#run-a-flow-within-a-flow).
 Prefect 2 flows and subflows offer significant new functionality.

-## Prerequisites

-These tutorials assume you have [installed Prefect](/getting-started/installation/) in your virtual environment along with Python 3.7 or newer.